SIPOC diagram: what is it and how to use it to define the purpose of a project

 The stages for creating the SIPOC diagram

 2. The second stage is to define the starting point and the end point of the process to be improved.
+The starting point (trigger) could be the arrival of an input from a supplier, while the end point represents the moment when the customer receives the output.
+Establishing these extremes precisely ensures a clear view of the workflow.

 3. The third stage is to establish the higher-level stages of the process.
 It is advisable to keep the list within the four to eight main steps.

 5. The fifth stage is to define who receives these results or outputs, i.e. the customers.
 These customers can be internal or external to the organization.
+At this stage, one should also assess what specific requirements customers have and how the process can respond to them.

 7. In the seventh stage it is defined who provides the inputs to the process.